milena-t/PhD_chapter2/README.md

   * If the X gametolog is missing in the annotation, the sequene from the transcriptome was used instead
   * [Marques 2005](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0030357) for identifying retrogenes. blast proteins against assembly, merge nearby matches, *"query and target sequences had >50% similarity on the amino acid level and over >80% of their length* \[are\] *shared"*, verify absence of introns. with some `paml` stuff, they identified the ancestral gametolog that all retrogenes originate from (useful for FastX?)
 * [Peneder 2017](https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.3278)

+### Expectations

+* Retrotransposition of male-biased genes from X to A ([Ellegren 2011](https://www.nature.com/articles/nrg2948.pdf))
+* Ampliconic regions on both X and Y, expansion of intergenic regions

 ### Results

 * [Ellegren 2011](https://www.nature.com/articles/nrg2948.pdf) review on the influence of heterogameity on sex chromosome evolution
   * *"For example, long interspersed repeat elements are enriched on both the mammalian X and the avian Z chromosome \[46,47\], whereas gene  density is lower than on autosomes in both systems as a result of intergenic expansions \[27,48\]"*
   * He also says about the selection pressure on X-linked genes in the heterogametic sex that *selection will occur more frequently* as opposed to that it is stronger, which I think doesn't change the outcome because the selection is stronger in the end compared to the autosomes due to it occuring more frequently
-  * *Among the genes that generate new retrocopies, through mRNA intermediates, there is an excess of X-linked genes inserted at autosomal locations.*
+  * *Among the genes that generate new retrocopies, through mRNA intermediates, there is an excess of X-linked genes inserted at autosomal locations.* Might be because X linked genes are temporarily inactivated during meiosis in males (meiotic sex-chromosome inactivation **MSCI**), and genes that give selective advantage to males want to escape.
+The retrocopies that leave often aquire male-specific function, because, if dominant, they spread easier on the autosomes because they are temporarily inactivated on the X negating their selective advantage
   * References about Gene traffic to and from the X chromosome
     * Emerson, J. J., Kaessmann, H., Betran, E. & Long, M. Extensive gene traffic on the mammalian X chromosome.
 Science 303, 537–540 (2004)
     * Shiao, M. S. et al. Origins of new male germ-line functions from X-derived autosomal retrogenes in the mouse.
 Mol.
 Biol.
 Evol.
 24, 2242–2253 (2007).